Cannabis Banking: Dispensary-Friendly Banks and How to Apply

 Why dispensaries need a bank account

-The benefits of banking are self-explanatory, but there’s also heavy risk associated with not having a bank account.
+The benefits of cannabis banking are self-explanatory, but there’s also heavy risk associated with not having a bank account.

 2. Cost — Dispensary owners have to build stronger security systems and employ guards to keep their assets, products, and cash reserves safe.
 And don’t forget about the time cost of counting, logging, packaging, storing, and transporting that paper money.